LexaMO/CSU-Senior-Project/SeniorRequirementsDoc.md

 **c.
 Rationale:** to have a reputable product that users feel confident using.

 **d.
-Fit Criterion:** all users shall be aware of how the application is operating with their data
+Fit Criterion:** all users shall be aware of how the application is operating with their data.
+Participants will be given a survey asking them if they were informed by the application how their data was used.
+A minimum of 70% of the survey participants should answer yes

 **e.
 Priority:** 1